 Chairperson: Gary R. Weber

 The Engineering Management Program was developed to address a growing need for individuals that possess both engineering and management skills.
-Courses taken in the Engineering Management Program are intended to provide students with a broad understanding of the practice and concepts of engineering, and make them adaptive leaders that are ready to address challenges caused by rapid changes in technology.
-The program provides graduates an opportunity to select from a wide range of career paths, and sufficient preparation for entry into the M.B.A.
-Program - which can be completed in an additional calendar year.
-(See “B.S. in Engineering and M.B.A.” for information.)
+Courses taken in the Engineering Management Program are intended to provide students with a broad understanding of the practice and concepts of engineering, and make them adaptive leaders who are ready to address challenges caused by rapid changes in technology.
+The program provides graduates an opportunity to select from a wide range of career paths.

-The Engineering Management program attracts students whose talents and interests are broader than those required for a traditional engineering design and analysis position, and also those that have yet to decide on a particular field of engineering specialization.
+The Engineering Management program attracts students whose talents and interests are not confined to a traditional engineering design and analysis position, as well as those drawn to the entrepreneurial aspects of engineering.
 The program is especially well suited to the typical engineering student attracted to Gonzaga University since it makes use of engineering and leadership skills they develop at GU, with their interest in helping others and making a valuable contribution to society.
-By combining a strong engineering background with a General Business Minor from the School of Business Administration, students develop a skill‐set that is sought after by employers.
+By combining a strong engineering background with a Minor in Business for Engineering Technologies from the School of Business Administration, students develop a skill‐set that is sought after by employers.

 The Engineering Management Department, in conjunction with its various constituencies, has clearly defined program objectives.
 These engineering program objectives are listed in the School of Engineering and Applied Science section of this catalog, and by the Gonzaga University Mission Statement that may be found at the beginning of the catalog.

-The BS in Engineering Management (BSEM) is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science in Engineering Management degree program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, under the General Program Criteria and the Engineering Management and Similarly Named Engineering Programs Program Criteria.

 |